md-zaman/jenkins-learning/Notes.md

   docker logs -f jenkins
   - shows logs of jenkins containers by mentioning the name of the container.
   We will get to see a hash over here.
 This is the password to login in jenkins later.

+  Jenkins is installed now.
+Lets open it in a browser.
+Use IP Address:
+  IP_Address:8080

+  Install suggested Plugin
+  Enter Password from earlier

+  Create user etc and Login

+1st Job in Jenkins

+  a.
+Create New - Give a name and create a 'Freestyle Project'
+  b.
+Under 'Configure' we enter job body
+  c.
+Under 'Build' write 'Hello World'
+  d.
+Go to 'Console Output' to see the output
+      You will see the job is finished successfully with 'Hello World'.

+Playing with the Job

+  a.
+Go to the job and click on 'Configure' section
+  b.
+Date command in Linux:
+      date
+      - outputs the current date
+    Now code:
+    echo "Current date is $(date)"
+    - outputs the above string with the actual date echo "Current user is $(whoami)"
+    - self explainatory

+Redirect your 1st job's output

+  a.
+In bash - Born Against Shell
+      To define Environmental Variables
+      NAME = Zaman
+      echo $Name
+      Output: Zaman
+      echo "Hello, $Name.
+Current date and time is $(date)."

+      Lets put it in 'Build'
+      Name = Zaman
+      echo "Hello, $Name.
+Current date and time is $(date)"
+  b.
+Save and Build Now
+  d.
+Console Output
+      Successfully executed

+  e.
+Let input the above shell code in a file the CLI.
+      This is known as Redirection
+      echo "Hello, $Name.
+Current date and time is $(date)" > /tmp/info cat /tmp/info
+      - outputs the above content:
+      Hello, Zaman.
+Current date and time is Fri Dec 00:39 UTC ..
+      Lets remove this
+      rm -rf /tmp/info

+  f.
+We ca do the above thing from the jenkins server as well
+    Paste the above redirect command in the Jenkins 'Build.sh' and you will get the file in /tmp/info

 Starting from Video 21
 Section 3: Getting Started with Jenkins